9spokes/open-platform-docs/source/index.html.md

 The `message` key is always a string explaining the nature of the problem that was encountered.

 ### Metadata

+Any data responses excluding `companies` and `connections` will have an outermost envelope around the data describing the nature and content of that particular record.
+This _metadata_ is comprised of common keys and contextual keys.
+The common keys are described in the table below and can be used to quickly classify the data.

 ## Data Relationship